bhaisahab-rdx/chickfarmss/RENDER_DEPLOYMENT_GUIDE.md

 2. **Environment Variables**: Ensure all required environment variables are set correctly
 3. **Database Connection**: Verify that the database connection is working
 4. **API Errors**: Check server logs for any API errors or exceptions
+5. **Build Failures**: If you see errors like "vite: not found" or other build tool issues:
+   - Verify the render-build.js script is properly being executed
+   - Check that your repository includes all necessary configuration files (vite.config.ts, etc.)
+   - If needed, manually install build dependencies in the Render dashboard using the Shell tab

 ### Maintaining Your Deployment